 |Introductory Bonus Offer|

 So you’ll have opportunities to earn points in many different bonus reward categories.
 Each month you’ll get 4X points in the two categories that your business spends the most in, making this a flexible rewards program that adapts as your spending habits change.

 You’ll be earning Membership Rewards points, which can be redeemed in many different ways.
 The normal redemption methods can provide up to 1 cent per point, meaning you’d be getting the equivalent of 4% cash back in the 4X categories.

 You can also transfer those points to a travel partner, turning them into frequent flier miles or hotel points.
 You can find deals that provide upwards of 2 cents per point, which would give you a cash back equivalent of 8% for the 4X categories.

 These cards are pretty similar in the extra benefits they offer.

 If you’re deciding between these two cards, you’ll have to consider whether you want this rewards program or the more flexible payment options you’ll get with the Plum card.
 The Business Gold can provide quite a lot of points if you use it often.
 But if you have uncertain finances you may need to go with the Plum to be sure you can pay it off in time.

 Read more in our Review of the American Express Business Gold Card

-The Business Platinum® Card from American Express (Review) seems expensive at $595 per year.
+The Business Platinum Card® from American Express (Review) seems expensive at $595 per year.
 But the rewards and benefits you’ll get potentially make this a great card for any small business owner who travels frequently.
-Those include a $200 yearly airline travel credit, which, if you use it completely, will offset the annual fee to $395.
+Those include up to $200 annually in airline fee statement credits, which, if you use completely, will offset the annual fee to $395.